wdescamps/side_projects/ObsidianGPT/MyNewVault/ Time Series Data/ Facebook Prophet.md

 Make sure to install the necessary library first with `!pip install fbprophet`.

+## Resources

+a.
+The official Facebook Prophet documentation serves as an excellent guide on how to build models using it and make forecasts. (https://facebook.github.io/prophet/docs/quick_start.html)
+b.
+This Medium post by Benjamin Ayanian walks through building a time series forecast model using Python and Facebook Prophet with a practical example. (https://medium.com/analytics-vidhya/time-series-forecasting-with-facebook-prophet-in-python-bd190191146e)
+c.
+This YouTube video by the Data Professor provides a hands-on tutorial for building a time series forecasting model using Facebook Prophet. (https://www.youtube.com/watch?v=d4noqr0I5H0)

 **See Also**:

 - [[ Autoregressive Integrated Moving Average (ARIMA)]]